Zyun-Y/DconnNet/README.md

 **ISIC2018**

-The resized data we used and the implementation of training in our paper follows [this site](https://github.com/duweidai/Ms-RED)
+The resized data we used and the training pipeline in our paper follows [this site](https://github.com/duweidai/Ms-RED) with following hyperparameters:

 ```
 /ISIC2018_npy_all_224_320
   /image
   /label

+Image size: (224, 320)
+batch size: 10
+epoch: 200
+starting lr: 1e-4
+Optimizer: Adam with weight decay 1e-8
+lr_scheduler: CosineAnnealingWarmRestarts (T_0=15, T_mult=2, eta_min = 0.00001).
 ```
+However, different settings (e.g., different sizes, pipelines) of ISIC data might yield different results.
+We do recommend you try DconnNet in your own ISIC data setting, following the guide in the next section.

 **CHASEDB1**
 ```